Prephouse/web/README.md

     webp files)
   - If the image is used exclusively in an HTML `img` element with a fixed width and height, resize the image to be close to the width and image of the HTML element
-  - If the image is large, convert it to the WebP format and place that in the [public/images](public/images) as the primary along with the original image as a fallback
+  - If the image is large, convert it to the WebP format and place that in [public/images](public/images) as the primary image along with the original image as a fallback image
 - If you want to serve your local development server over HTTPS, then follow these steps on your CLI **in the root directory of this repository**